 Visitors are not permitted to use mobile phones or other camera/ internet enabled devices without the express permission of the Headteacher.
-Signage is displayed around school.
+Signage around school clarifies the school position on this.

-Children in Year 5 and 6 have signed consent from their parents/ carers giving permission for the child to have a mobile and agreeing that they will stored securely, be switched off and be handed in to the Year 6 teacher.
+Year 5 and 6 children may have signed consent from their parents/ carers giving permission for the child to have a mobile and agreeing that they will stored securely and be switched off and looked after by the classteacher whilst in the setting.

-In line with Keeping children safe in education 2019, we have a clear policy on the use of mobile technology in the school.
+In line with Keeping children safe in education 2020, we have a clear policy on the use of mobile technology in the school